HerrSchreiber/game-logger/README.md

 Current version of site hosted at [GameLogger.co](https://gamelogger.co) (if my domain name is still being wonky, you can still get to the website through [Heroku](https://game-logger.herokuapp.com))

-Accompanying Android app repo is [over here](https://github.com/HerrSchreiber/game-logger-app)
+~~Accompanying Android app repo is [over here](https://github.com/HerrSchreiber/game-logger-app)~~ Android app abandoned, but API still works
 ##API
 All API requests require an API key which you can generate with a POST to /api/v1/login with the request body "email=your-email&password=your-password"